Weedmaps: Partnership with NORML

 In October 2011, Weedmaps entered into an online partnership with NORML.org, helping to revamp the site.
 This partnership signified Weedmaps' effort to aid legalization efforts and take a more active approach within the marijuana community.

 Weedmaps Museum of Weed

 In August 2019, Weedmaps launched a 30,000 square-foot Museum of Weed in West Hollywood, "aimed at destigmatizing cannabis", telling the story of cannabis prohibition over the last century.
-The museum finished its 3-month run at the end of October.
+The museum finished its three-month run at the end of October.
 There is no news on the next destination for the museum.

-Go Public
+Public offering

 In 2021, the Company went public via SPAC transaction with Stock Ticker $MAPS.

+Acquisition of Sprout

+In September 2021, Weedmaps acquired Sprout, a leading cannabis CRM and marketing software company, from Jaret Christopher and a group of investors for $29.6 million.

 Products and services

 Weedmaps.com

 Weedmaps.com provides adult use and medical marijuana dispensary locations (including updated menus and reviews), doctors' offices, brands, and delivery services throughout the United States and Canada.
 Consumers can also place online orders for products from dispensaries or delivery services via the site.
-The site also has sections for industry news, learning about cannabis and strain information.
+The site also has sections for industry news, learning about cannabis and strain information.Other cannabis services listed on Weedmaps include Smokeland, which also publishes informational resources on cannabis use.